cbames/ME555-Advanced-Robotics/README.md

 # Duke Advanced Robotics Course Project Setup

-## Quick Start
+## Quick Start (Ubuntu)

 ### Launch operator environment

-1. Inside the operator directory: create the `.env` file based on `.env.template` and paste the Husarnet Join Code here.
-2. From inside `advrob-project/operator` start the docker containers.
-This will start 3 contianers.
-Two are for remote networking and routing, while the last one called `operator` runs `ROS2 Iron` communicates with the raspberry pi via ros2.
+1. Launch start script with vpn joincode and advrob-user (FIRSTNAME_LASTNAME)
 ```
-cd advrob-project/operator
+cd advrob-project
-docker compose up
+./advrob_setup.sh --advrob-user john_smith --joincode xxxxxxxxxxxxxxx
 ```
-3. In another terminal enter the `operator` container.
+2. Enter the `operator` container
 ```
 docker exec -it operator-operator-1 bash
 ```
-4. Make sure you are able to see the relevant topics from the raspberry py.
+3. Make sure you are able to see the relevant topics from the raspberry py
 ```
 source /opt/ros/iron/setup.bash
 ros2 topic list
 ```
-You should see the following topics: `TODO` (for now you can verify that you are connected by looking at the terminal window where you started the containers and seeing that a "Hello World" message is being received every second).
+You should see the following topics: `TODO` (for now you can verify that you are connected by running `ros2 run demo_nodes_cpp listener` and making sure you see "Hello World" messages show up every second).

-5. Any ros2 topics/services/actions that you write will pass through the following filter (`TODO`: modify filter).
+4. Any ros2 topics/services/actions that you write will pass through the following filter (`TODO`: modify filter).
 Make sure you only publish and subscribe to allowed topics.
 ```
 allowlist:
   - name: "ra/*"